piyasamyak/swe-interview-handbook/README.md

 ## Big-O Notation

 Big-O is the language used by programmers for measuring the efficiency of an algorithm.
-It helps answer if the optimizations made to an algorithm is helping or hurting.
+It helps answer if the optimizations made to an algorithm are helping or hurting.

 Notes: